radanalyticsio/oshinko-specs/probes-for-spark-pods.md

 * oshinko-rest will need to have its routines for creating the Spark cluster objects updated to include the probe objects.

-* Spark image should be updated to add the probes into the OpenShift template included in the repository.
+* openshift-spark should be updated to add the probes into the OpenShift template included in the repository.

-* openshift-spark should also have its template updated.

 ## Testing